Categories: Uncategorized

 Leonardo Cooper of Vaultone also agrees that budgets are the biggest challenge but believes companies will come around when they see value in the product.
 Vaultone is a cybersecurity firm that prevents unwanted access into company records and specialises in privilege identity.
 ‘Most companies don’t know how their passwords, keys and accounts are being used and that’s a problem we solve.’
 Leonardo said, ‘These privilege accounts make up for 80% of security breaches.
 We protect these accounts by making sure they are used only by authorised persons.’
 Having previously worked for the Brazilian Government, Cooper concluded that ‘most security measures will be ineffective if you can’t protect privileged accounts.
 You have to protect the keys to the kingdom.’

-Telengana state is now looking to beef up security measures in its own kingdom by implementing new policy that seeks to build capacity on cybersecurity attacks.
+Telengana state is now looking to beef up security measures in its own kingdom by implementing a new policy that seeks to build capacity on cybersecurity attacks.
 Confidas, which audited the policy, looks to help companies build layers of security to ensure even legacy systems (machines running on Windows 95, for instance) that are more vulnerable to attack can be adequately defended.

-In Mumbai alone there has been a spike of inquiries registered by the police in Maharashtra – who are now logging 3-5 cases of corporate cyber breaches week.
+In Mumbai alone there has been a spike of inquiries registered by the police in Maharashtra – who are now logging 3-5 cases of corporate cyber breaches a week.
 Given the increase in intensity, Ram Levi is certain that companies are aware of the threats that are present.
 ‘It’s a complex business that’s relatively new and rapidly evolving.
 Just in Israel we’ve gone from 50 companies to 350.’
 Let’s see if the same evolution can take place in India as well.

 Arjun Harindranath